 Introduce the words absorb, soak up, and surface.
 Demonstrate what they mean using a sponge.

 Tell children that they will do experiments with water drops.

 - Pass out eyedroppers, containers of water, as well as a piece of wax paper and a paper towel.

 - Have children make drops of water on the wax paper and the paper towel.
 What happens?
 After they’ve observed how the drops remained on the surface of the wax paper but were absorbed by the paper towel, introduce the word absorb.
-Ask children if they remember exploring another object earlier in the week that was good at absorbing things (a sponge).

 - Record children’s observations on a chart labeled, “What Absorbs Water?/What Doesn’t?”

 - Then have children experiment with the different surfaces or materials you’ve provided—cloth, metal pan, cardboard, etc. Before they begin testing, ask them to make predictions about whether the surface or material will absorb the water or not.

 - Why do you think some surfaces absorb the drops and others don’t?

 - What do you think is similar about the surfaces that absorb the water?

 Ask them to predict what would happen if you put drops on the water smock they are wearing.
 Then ask for a volunteer to demonstrate.
 Ask: